szattila98/microservices_sample/README.md

 For generating javadoc: mvn javadoc:jar <Br>
-For swagger-ui in employee serivce: $host:$port/swagger-ui.html For good packageing: mvn clean install spring-boot:repackage
+For swagger-ui in employee serivce: $host:$port/swagger-ui.html For good packaging: mvn clean install spring-boot:repackage
+    - after packaging jars can be independently ran (although it will need some testing)